Techsplosion/AccountReadme/README.md

 Hello guys!
-I am [SENSITIVE INFORMATION].
-You can access my youtube channel at https://www.youtube.com/channel/UCzbYYyFvd5lXhEK_EdnPkTw.
-I have 36 subcribers and if you subscribe to me that would mean a lot.
+I am Techboy v1050.
+You can access my youtube channel at [here](https://www.youtube.com/channel/UCzbYYyFvd5lXhEK_EdnPkTw).
+I have 40 or so (as of now) subcribers.
+If you subscribe to me that would mean a lot.
+But you don't have to!